 Let's be honest about online reviews.
 You know you need them, but they can be a bit of a pain in the neck.
 From having to remember to ask your best customers for reviews to dealing with negative reviews when they show up, it's pretty tempting to just ignore the whole thing and let the chips fall where they may.

-I hear that from a lot of the folks I work with, but before you throw in the towel, I'd like you to consider one rather sizable reason not to do that.
-It's a little thing called Google.
+I hear that from a lot of the folks I work with, but before you throw in the towel, I'd like you to consider how online reviews and SEO are related.
+At least as far as Google is concerned.

 You know that when it comes to promoting your business online, Google is kind of a big deal.
 It's the number one search engine in the world.
 It's the most visited website in the world.
 And to top it all off, it's one of the Top 10 Review Sites online.